SKOENIG1966/ELK-PROJECT/README.md

 - Specify which Beats you successfully installed: Filebeat and Metricbeat_

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
 Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the ansible playbook file to into the directories on dvwa and dvwa1 vm's.
-- Update the _____ file to include...
+- Update the playbook file to include metric beat and filebeat
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Elk Server to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+- Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook? ansible playbook.yml Where do you copy it? /etc/ansible/hosts
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine? ansible.cfg How do I specify which machine to install the ELK server on versus which to install Filebeat on? vim install/elk.yml and vim install/filebeat.yml
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://localhost:9200

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._To run; ansible-playbook elk-install.yml